redsoul2032/project-ciracore-detect-watermeter/README.md

 # The Application of Deep Learning Technology for Reading Water Meter using CiRA CORE
-These codes are used in this project to read water meters using CiRA CORE, with the following details:
+These codes are used in [this project](https://github.com/redsoul2032/detect_meterwater_cira) to read water meters using CiRA CORE with the following details:

-All files related to the project
-1. [project].rar

-Spilt Code Python
 1. Program to rotate images 90 and 180 degrees.
 2. Program to adjust the image angle to the correct position.
 3. Rearrange the output numbers from the detection.